| Sheffield

 Cross language information retrieval and organization of text and

-CLARITY is an
+audio documents CLARITY is an

 EU-funded research project with the aim to provide a cross language